 Alex van der Zwaan, 33, a former associate at U.S.-based Skadden, Arps, Slate, Meagher & Flom and the son-in-law of Russian oligarch German Khan, was also ordered to pay a $20,000 fine.

-The judge said she would recommend to U.S. authorities that van der Zwaan be confined at the federal prison in Allenwood, Pennsylvania, followed by two months of supervised release.
+The judge said she would recommend to U.S. authorities that van der Zwaan be confined at the federal prison in Allenwood, Pa., followed by two months of supervised release.

 Van der Zwaan, who asked Jackson to spare him time behind bars, was the fifth person to plead guilty in Mueller’s investigation of whether Russia colluded with anyone in the successful campaign of President Donald Trump.
 Van der Zwaan, who is not cooperating, claims he lied to protect his job and not anyone else.